TD-ellguthe/magento-AddDeliveryMethod/app/code/TdEllguthE/NewShippingMethod/README.md

-# TdEllguthE_Shipping
+# TdEllguthE_NewShippingMethod
-- all shipping-related logic & configuration
+- introduces a new shipping method